Skip to main content

 Calculation: £3000 mortgage arrears ÷ 120 months = £25 a month towards the arrears.

-If your lender agrees before the hearing
+If your lender agrees to your plan before your hearing

 If your lender rejects your offer